 The Criminal Investigation Division conducts follow-up investigations for certain crimes that were initially responded to by the Uniformed Patrol Division.
 It initiates cases, such as drugs and vice, using information received from informants and concerned citizens.
 The Town of Cary Police Department is only one of four agencies in the Triangle area to have a Cyber Crimes Unit proactively pursuing online offenders.
 Cases that are more serious in nature or will need an extensive investigation are also assigned to the Investigations and Family Services Division.

-The division consists of 19 detectives, three sergeants, a lieutenant, an investigative assistant and a captain.
+The division consists of 19 detectives, three sergeants, a lieutenant, a police intelligence specialist and a captain.
 The investigative function is made up of the following units:

 - Major Crimes